Kimberly Hill, MS, CTRS, CCTExecutive Director

-Kimberly Hill, MS, CTRS, CCT, is the Director of Outreach and Resources who brings a wealth of professional and personal experiences to her position.
+Kimberly Hill, MS, CTRS, CCT, is the Executive Director of the Brain Injury Association of Louisiana/Louisiana Chapter of United Spinal Association.
+Kimberly brings a wealth of professional and personal experiences to her position.
 She provides a deeper understanding and personal perspective to her role as the mother of a child who survived a spinal cord injury and as a relative to a close family member who sustained a traumatic brain injury.
 Drawing from these experiences, Kimberly feels compelled to share hope, compassion and understanding with others who have experienced similar challenging situations in their lives.

 After completing undergraduate school at Louisiana State University with a degree in General Studies with emphasis in psychology, communications and marketing, Kimberly received her Masters of Science degree in Therapeutic Recreation from the University of South Alabama.
 She is a nationally board Certified Therapeutic Recreation Specialist as well as a Certified Cognitive Therapist.
 Kimberly’s work experience includes inpatient rehabilitation where she worked with both neurologically and orthopedically impaired patients, private practice working with developmentally disabled children, inpatient geriatric psych hospital working with the elderly population and lastly, Kim worked for many years in outpatient and residential brain injury rehabilitation as a therapist and case manager.